kevinolega/callcentertrainingtips/6wel/sales-module.md

 When you are trying to sell to someone, remind them of the benefit.

-Other people buy because they arte looking for a solution to a problem.
+Other people buy because they are looking for a solution to a problem.

-What is stronger?
+## What is the stronger motivation for a sale?

 If a person is extremely logical, they want the benefit.